Back to top

 Denominator including inclusion/exclusion

-Number of LTC home residents in a fiscal quarter with 2 valid RAI-MDS assessments whose depression symptoms could worsen (i.e., excludes residents who had a maximum DRS score on their previous assessment)
+Number of long-term care home residents in a fiscal quarter with two valid RAI-MDS 2.0 assessments whose depression symptoms could worsen (i.e., excludes residents who had a maximum DRS score on their previous assessment)

 Inclusions:

-LTC home residents with 2 valid resident assessments within consecutive quarters.
-The assessment selected as the "target" assessment in the current quarter must:
+Long-term care home residents with two valid resident assessments within consecutive quarters.
+The assessment selected as the target assessment in the current quarter must:

 • Be the latest assessment in the quarter